 Dr. Sierra earned her Bachelor of Science in Psychology and Political Science from Saint Peter’s College.
 She earned a master’s in clinical counseling psychology with a concentration in Latino/a Mental Health.
 She completed her PhD in International Psychology: Trauma Services Concentration.

-In her professional experience of over 16 years, she has worked with adults, children and adolescents from outpatient, residential and home/community environments.
+In her professional experience of over 17 years, she has worked with adults, children and adolescents from outpatient, residential and home/community environments.
 She has specifically worked with post-traumatic stress disorder, depression, anxiety, behavioral challenges, chronic mental illness, and complex trauma.
 Dr. Sierra conducts comprehensive evaluations for immigration cases.

 At the international level, Dr. Sierra has served survivors of sexual violence through developing and supporting psycho-social programs in Guatemala, Bolivia, and the Dominican Republic.
+She currently provides trauma-informed training for psychologists, social workers, and members of the public ministry who work with child trafficking survivors in Peru, Ecuador, Mexico and Jamaica.

-Dr. Sierra has been awarded the 2021 Central American Awards as a Community Psychologist and the 2021 Distinguished Student Award from The Chicago School of Professional Psychology.
+Dr. Sierra has been awarded the 2021 & 2023 Central American Awards as a Community Psychologist and the 2021 Distinguished Student Award from The Chicago School of Professional Psychology.

 Curriculum Vitae